Industrial Action - Update

 • I have bought a ticket to travel on a day impacted by industrial action, can I use it on a different day instead?

-• Customers with Advance, Anytime or Off-Peak tickets valid for travel between Friday 5th April – Monday 8th April could instead use their tickets any time between Thursday 4th April until Wednesday 10th April - The policy only applied to tickets purchased before the strikes were announced on 20th March.
-Please be advised that if your ticket included travel on London Underground services, it was only valid on the date the ticket stated and not on alternative days.
+• Customers with Advance, Anytime or Off-Peak tickets valid for travel between Tuesday 7 May – Thursday 9 May can instead use their tickets any time between Monday 6 May and Monday 13 May. - The policy only applies to tickets purchased before the strikes were announced (ie 22 April).
+Please be advised that if your ticket includes travel on London Underground services, it will only only be valid on the original date of validity and not on alternative days.

 • Will my ticket(s) be valid on any other route?